Rayadillo: Later use

 The rayadillo clothing continued to be worn extensively by the Spanish Army into the early 20th century.
-It was worn on active service in Morocco until 1911, when khaki drill was adopted.
-By now an essentially white uniform with fine blue stripes, it comprised the summer dress (de verano) for all branches of the Peninsular (mainland Spain) Army until 1914.
+It was worn on active service in Morocco by most Spanish units until 1911-1914, when khaki drill was adopted.
+By now an essentially white uniform with fine blue stripes, it also comprised the home service summer dress (de verano) for all branches of the Peninsular (mainland Spain) Army until 1914.

 In the Philippines, Mambisa-style 'rayadillo' uniforms were worn mostly by Veterans of the Philippine Revolution and of the Philippine–American War during the American period till the early years of the Republic as part of their heritage.
 Meanwhile, rayadillo-inspired uniforms are used by the Armed Forces of the Philippines as part of their ceremonial uniforms during national occasions, most notably Philippine Independence day.
 In particular the Philippine Army's Escort and Security Battalion uses it as the primary full dress uniform (in tandem with the modern full dress), with other ranks wearing straw hats and officers the pith helmet.
 In 2005, Gen. Cardozo M. Luna, Commandant of the Philippine Military Academy ordered the revival of the rayadillo material in the cadets' dress uniform, discarding the United States Military Academy-inspired dress uniform long used in the PMA.
-Rayadillo-styled uniforms are worn by personnel of the inter-service Presidential Security Command.
+Rayadillo-styled uniforms are worn by personnel of the inter-service Presidential Security Command, as well as of several ROTC units such as from the University of the Philippines System.

 Historical reenactors all around the world still use the uniform in order to portray units that served in the Philippines, Cuba and Puerto Rico.